 If you present a higher-than-average risk, you'll likely find it more difficult to get approved for an unsecured loan, and will have to pay a higher interest rate and possible fees if you are approved.
 Conversely, if you present very little risk, you may get approved easily with competitive rates and terms.
 Exceptions to this are federal student loans (rates are set, regardless of credit) and short-term BNPL loans.

-The mechanics of how an unsecured loan works depends on the specific type you get.
+The mechanics of how an unsecured loan works depend on the specific type you get.
 Generally, most are installment loans, which provide a lump sum of money that may be sent to you or the company you're buying a product or service from.

 Unsecured personal loans are installment loans that allow you to borrow a lump sum of money, which you can use to cover a range of personal expenses.